nats-io/nats-site/content/blog/multi-cluster-consistency-models.md

 Deploying mirrors helps scale and provides low latency for read operations, it does not however help scaling or provide high availability between the regions when it comes to 'writes': the origin stream is located on a cluster that is in a single region, if that region goes down entirely while other regions can still read from their mirrors of the stream, the client applications will not be able to write to the stream until the region comes back up.

 # Immediately Consistent Multi-region Stretch Clusters
 When you need immediate consistency between regions, regardless of any particular region going down, you can still do that with JetStream thanks to its implementation of RAFT which works even between regions.
-This is done by creating a 'stretch cluster' where the cluster nodes are located in each one of _*at least*_ 3 regions.
+This is done by creating a 'stretch' cluster.
+A stretch cluster is called as such when the cluster nodes are all located in different regions and therefore the cluster is 'stretched' between the regions.
+In order to be able to create a stretch cluster you need _*at least*_ 3 regions.
 You then add this stretch cluster to your existing super-cluster (one cluster per region) and use stream placement tags to create streams that are stored in the stretch cluster.
-Those streams will be immediately consistent between regions, at the expense of higher latency.
-They will also be highly available as long as only one of the regions goes down, and if you can stretch (pun intended) to 5 regions then you can even survive two regions going down.
-Note that higher latency doesn't necessarily mean lower throughput, as long as your applications can leverage asynchronous publish operations.
+Those stretched streams will be immediately consistent between regions, at the expense of much higher latency of synchronous operations on them.
+They will also be highly available as long as only one of the regions goes down, and if you stretch to 5 regions and stream replication of 5 then you can survive two regions going down.
+Note that much higher latency doesn't necessarily mean much lower throughput (assuming there's enough bandwidth), as long as your applications can leverage asynchronous publish operations.

 You can combine this with the mirroring/sourcing feature to create mirrors of the streams on the stretch cluster into the regional clusters in order to have low read latency, but the latency on write operations will always be proportional to the latency between the regions.

+In practice, network conditions such as latency, packet loss, and bandwidth will dictate the limits of the applicability of a stretch cluster, if the RTT latencies between regions are high then operations will take much longer to complete and some client applications may start timing out waiting on synchronous calls.
+If the connectivity between the regions continuously changes, it could temporarily affect the stream's availability as well as at least 2 out of the 3 nodes must be up and reachable for RAFT votes to succeed.

 ## Real-world example
 With the proper choice of your 'regions' and provisioning of the network connection between them, you can still get pretty good latency of write and read operations on those stretched streams.
 If you are interested in the details of an actual production implementation of a stretch cluster spanning multiple cloud providers where the P99 write latency under load is < 20ms, you can view [Derek Collison's in-depth talk](https://www.youtube.com/watch?v=wvr0C0DfILU) at the [P99]( https://www.p99conf.io) conference.